wp-plugins/events-maker/readme.txt

 == Upgrade Notice ==

-= 1.1.6 =
+= 1.2.0 =
-* New: French translation, thanks to Marc Abel
+* New: Large update, multiple new features, tweaks and bugfixes